r-devel/r-project-web/md/foundation/donations.md

 If you want to donate money to the R Foundation, please fill out the online donation form below.
 All donors will be listed on the R project homepage and in one issue of [the R Journal](http://journal.r-project.org) per year (unless the respective donor prefers otherwise).
+The personal or company name can be hyperlinked on the [members and donors page](donors.html).
 If you want to donate money to the R Foundation offline, please fill out the [PDF donation form](donation-form.pdf) and return it by fax or mail.

 <script src="https://donorbox.org/widget.js" type="text/javascript"></script><iframe src="https://donorbox.org/embed/rproject-donate?hide_donation_meter=true" height="685px" width="100%" style="max-width:500px; min-width:310px" seamless="seamless" id="dbox-form-embed" name="donorbox" frameborder="0" scrolling="no"></iframe>